GiovanniPioDelvecchio/BigDataAnalyticsProject/README.md

-# BigDataAnalyticsProject
+# Default prediction in a distributed setting
-Repository for the Big Data Analytics project.
+Repository for the project for the "Big Data Analytics" exam.
 Developed by Giovanni Pio Delvecchio.

 The repository contains all the files needed to set up a fully distributed local cluster with Hadoop, Yarn and Spark.